mathflowjs/mathflowjs.github.io/docs/api/index.md

 MathFlow configuration is managed through the properties of a context.

-Use the `ContextAPI` for most tasks.
 This provides a simple interface for solving, rendering, and managing variables/functions/constants.

 ## Creating a context